Abott1222/lessons/linked-list.md

                               'C'
 ```

-As you can see, the number of operations to read the very last element doesn't depend on the number of nodes that are present in the array.
-In other words, reading the data in the last element of an array takes linear time or `O(1)`.
+As you can see, it only takes one arithmetic operation to read the very last element of an array.
+Because the number of operations to read any element doesn't depend on the number of elements that are present in the array.
+In other words, reading the data in the last element of an array takes constant time or `O(1)`.

 Now, you might be wondering in what situations would a program need to insert, and delete, data at the beginning of an ordered collection very quickly while still traversing through the list fairly quickly.
 Here are a few examples from the material world as well as the immaterial world of software.